erikyuzwa/moongate.js/README.md

 - A doorway or portal to a new quest or land of adventures!
 - The aim is to create a collection of classes, objects, structs and/or enums that make putting together some gamedev stuff for 2D projects.
-- Your own *Moongate* getting you to your gameplay faster.
+- In other words, your own *Moongate* getting you to your gameplay faster.

-NOTE: THIS IS HEAVILY A WORK IN PROGRESS.
-PULL REQUESTS WILL DEFINITELY BE LOOKED AT.
+**NOTE: THIS IS HEAVILY A WORK IN PROGRESS.
+PULL REQUESTS WILL DEFINITELY BE LOOKED AT.**

 ## Use in your own Projects